psmith5644/vue-map-search-test/README.md

 The main drawback I experienced from having many components is that the data transfer between the components is more involved than if there were fewer components.
 Alternatively, this issue could be solved with the

+The markers for default points of interest have been disabled to de-clutter the map and make the custom location markers clearer.